YELLING FROM THE LOWER FIELD

 My mother left New York City for the Hudson Valley nearly thirty years ago.
 She moved into a farmhouse built in the 1700s and set about transforming the property into her own miniature realm, governed by sustainable living.
-Hers was a protest constructed from dirt, water, and wood, where a community would ebb and flow like the tides of the nearby Wallkill River.
+Hers was a protest constructed from dirt, water, and wood, where a community would ebb and flow like the nearby Wallkill River.
 Some brought pottery wheels, some brought bow drills, but all carried an unquenchable thirst to live responsibly, to create a self-reliant corner of the country where Americans still grew their own food and harnessed their own energy.
 In a push against public schooling, my mother joined the many at the time who chose to home school.
 Classes were conducted on the living room floor or in the woods behind our house.
 Along with mathematics and history, I studied the arts of horsemanship, canning vegetables, stacking firewood, as well as butchering deer, pig, and sheep.
 My mother always reminded me it was up to my generation to ‘save the world.’

 Decades later, the world seems wholly beyond saving, at least the world I grew up in.
 Algae blooms have rendered the Wallkill toxic and beavers no longer dam its banks.
-Bees struggle to maintain their hives, replaced by an influx of disease carrying ticks pushing further southward.
+Bees struggle to maintain their hives, replaced by an influx of disease carrying ticks pushing further northward.
 The summers are hotter, the winters wetter and I’m beginning to wonder if our pond will ever freeze again.
 Meanwhile, monoculture farms and McMansion compounds further entrench their dominion over the Hudson Valley, creeping closer and closer to our land.
 Everything my mother built seems on the verge of collapse.